-- VELOCITY Reduction (melody instrument): With this control, you can limit the playable velocity range that applies both for melodies and picking patterns.
+- Muted Notes: You can set the decay time of muted single notes by adjusting the Decay control.
+To adjust the decay in real-time, right-click to assign a MIDI controller to this knob.
+This way, it is possible to emulate continuous progressions from very short notes to a gradually longer decay or vice versa. - Velocity Reduction (melody instrument): With this control, you can limit the playable velocity range that applies both for melodies and arpeggio patterns.
 With the knob turned fully left, you have the guitar's full dynamic range at your fingertips, while at the maximum right position, a more narrow dynamic range is achieved.
-It is important to note that the compression applies to the velocity level, not the audio level. - FRET NOISE: Use this knob to adjust the volume of fret noises, which are automatically added upon changing chords. - TUNING: Use this knob to detune the guitar.
+It is important to note that the compression applies to the velocity level, not the audio level. - Fret Noise: Use this knob to adjust the volume of fret noises, which are automatically added upon changing chords. - Noise Floor: Use this knob to raise the noise floor.
+The noise floor is switched off while the instrument is not playing. - Tuning: Use this knob to detune the guitar.